 Other toppers like the Outlast Iso Cool Mattress Pad use a special NASA-designed internal cooling material called ‘Thermolecules’ to wick away heat from your body.
 Finally, if you’re looking for a portable bed cooling solution, you can also buy removable mattress pads made of cooling gel which helps to dissipate heat if you’re a hot sleeper.

 For extra cooling efficiency you can also place these pads in the fridge for an hour or two before bed.
-This will provide additional cooling benefits, and whilst it won't last all night, will help you if you have problems in trying to fall asleep because of the hot bedroom environment.
-So if you're looking a simpler, less hi-tech bed cooling solution, we've listed the 5 bestselling cooling mattress pads on Amazon below.
+This will provide additional cooling benefits, and whilst it won’t last all night, will help you if you have problems in trying to fall asleep because of the hot bedroom environment.

 We hope you enjoyed our roundup of the best smart gadgets and solutions for staying cool in bed.
-As the technology improves and more products are released we'll keep this page updated so you can ensure you'll be best equipped to banish those hot, uncomfortable sleepless nights with the latest in cutting edge sleep gadget tech!
+As the technology improves and more products are released we’ll keep this page updated so you can ensure you’ll be best equipped to banish those hot, uncomfortable sleepless nights with the latest in cutting edge sleep gadget technology.